 Students who totally withdraw from the University will have their tuition charges adjusted by 10% per week through the 60% of the enrollment period.
-Room and board adjustments will also be made based upon a weekly charge.
+There will be no refund of tuition charges after 60% of the enrollment period has passed.
 Please see the Business Manager for specific information.

 Students who withdraw from a class but not from the University will have their tuition charges adjusted according to the Tuition Adjustment Schedule.